 Regarding the written part, Norwegian is structurally similar to Danish but with intonation more familiar to English and Swedish speakers.
 It has a logical system of tonal “pitch accent.”

-By adding different suffixes like –e, –s, you can learn past and passive tense.
+You can learn past and passive tense by adding suffixes like –e and –s.
 Besides, the word order closely mimics English.

 There are two shortcomings.

-First, there are enormous varieties of different accents in Norway.
-Second, the vast majority of the Norway population speaks English.
+First, there are numerous different accents in Norway.
+Second, the vast majority of the Norwegian population speaks English.

 - Speaking, Grammar, Writing: reasonably easy.